ChrisAJS/lgx2userspace/README.md

 started.
 For example, a Nintendo Switch will not recognise the LGX2 as an output source until it is undocked and re-docked.

+### Gathering diagnostic information
+To help diagnose problems that may be fixed in the future, when submitting an issue please try to give as much information about your setup as possible and in the case of inadequate video or audio output, run the userspace driver with the `-v` switch enabled.

+With the `-v` switch enabled, the driver will output information regarding time taken to process frame data and time taken to render both audio and video.

+This information could be valuable when identifying issues so please try your best to include it in any issues you raise, thank you!

 ## Running with V4L2 Output and Pulseaudio Output
 ### V4L2 Output setup
 To output video to a virtual webcam output source, load the V4L2 Loopback Linux module with an easy to identify device